Types of leadership theories go way back when people were led by those in power.

 By looking at Hersey and Blanchard's leadership styles you can see that situational leadership follows the same styles as the behavioral theories.

-Some of the issues with this model are cultures, beliefs, how people would perform the work and the relationships between leaders and the workers.
+Some of the issues with this model are cultures, beliefs, how people would plan and perform the work and the relationships between leaders and the workers.
 Other issues depend on whether the leader is male or female.
 In general, women focus more on relationships and men focus more on tasks.

 Management theories are also known as transactional theories.
 It follows a system of reward and punishment for the work performed by subordinates.
 If people are successful, they are rewarded with bonuses, prizes, etc. Many businesses use this type of leadership.